 Community Legal Centres Queensland provides support and advocacy for 33 independent, community-led community legal centres operating across Queensland.

-Queensland’s community legal centres provide free information, advice and referral, representation and casework, community education and advocacy for vulnerable clients and communities facing legal problems.
+Queensland’s community legal centres provide free information, legal assistance and referral, representation and casework, community education and advocacy for vulnerable clients and communities facing legal problems.

 Community Legal Centres Queensland works towards the following objectives: